 - Make the dough: Mix the dough ingredients together by hand or use a hand-held or stand mixer.
 Do this in steps as described in the written recipe below.

-- Knead: Knead by hand or beat the dough with your mixer.
-I like doing this by hand and you can watch me in the video.
+- Knead: Knead by hand or with your mixer.
+I like doing this by hand.

 - Rise: Place dough into a greased mixing bowl, cover tightly, and set aside to rise for about 90 minutes or overnight in the refrigerator.